Dayton Children's Hospital

 Dayton Children's Hospital seen from Ohio State Route 4.

 Dayton Children's Hospital stylized as Dayton Children's formerly The Children's Medical Center of Dayton is a pediatric acute care children's teaching hospital located in Dayton, Ohio.
-The hospital has 181 pediatric beds and is affiliated the Boonshoft School of Medicine at Wright State University.
+The hospital has 231 pediatric beds and is affiliated the Boonshoft School of Medicine at Wright State University.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout western Ohio and the surrounding states.
 Dayton Children's Hospital is also an ACS verified Level 1 Pediatric Trauma Center.

 In 2003, the hospital was ranked one of America's top 25 children's hospitals by Child (magazine).
 The hospital is staffed with more than 1400 full-time employees, 300 part-time employees, and nearly 250 physicians.
 Dayton Children's Hospital is currently the only pediatric hospital in the Dayton region.

 Dayton Children's Hospital is also partnered with Kohl's a Minute for Kids.

+In 2026, it was reported that the hospital had received a $40 million grant from philanthropist Tom Golisano, which would be used to "move upstream" by expanding services and bringing services closer to areas where patients live.
+In honor of the gift, the hospital's main campus will be renamed as the Golisano Comprehensive Care Campus.